deleplanquet/code_bp/README.rst

 * Consider only 50 sec of the trace, from 5 sec before picked P-arrival time to 45 sec after
-* Smoothly bring to 0 the beginning and the end of the trace to prevent apparent discontinuity and high nergy content in high frequency domain
+* Smoothly bring to 0 the beginning and the end of the trace to prevent apparent discontinuity and high energy content in high frequency domain
-* Change the value for picked P and S-arrival time (necessary because of trim)
+* Change the value for picked P and S-arrival time (necessary because of the cut of the trace)

 Then the conversion itself can be done properly.